jlannoy/weblithq/README.md

 ### Injecting templates

 A better way to use templates is to inject instances of `FreemarkerTemplate` in the controllers.
-This way, template paths are checked at build-time and template instances are cached during runtime.
+This way, template paths are checked at build-time.

 ```java
 @Controller